Christian Pulisic: Chelsea offer USMNT star in De Ligt deal - Should he go?

 [ MORE: 2022-23 Premier League schedule ]

+The latest report on his situation is from The Daily Mail, as they say Christian Pulisic wants to stay at Chelsea despite interest in him from Juventus.
+Per the report, Pulisic is not keen on a move to Juve.

-The latest report on his future is from The Daily Telegraph, as they say that Chelsea have offered Juventus one of Pulisic and Timo Werner, plus cash, for Matthijs de Ligt.
+This follows a report on his future from The Daily Telegraph, as they said that Chelsea have offered Juventus one of Pulisic and Timo Werner, plus cash, for Matthijs de Ligt.

 Of course, USMNT fans will be hoping whatever happens with Christian Pulisic at Chelsea will be best for the U.S. ahead of the 2022 World Cup in Qatar.